 You’ll likely visit a Maasai community on your safari in Kenya.
 But if you won’t have time to travel beyond the capital, the best way to experience this culture is by visiting one of Nairobi’s Maasai markets.
 You’ll also get much better prices on souvenirs than in the bush.
 And it’s one of the most fun free things to do in Nairobi.

 Hassle factor can be high at the bigger markets, and bargaining is expected.
 Start by listening to others to get a feel for prices.
 Don’t enter a negotiation unless you’re serious about buying (although if the price is too high it’s okay to walk away).
+For me haggling at markets is one of my favorite things to do in Nairobi, I know that sounds silly, but it’s true!
 Vendors will virtually always throw in additional freebies if you buy a few things from them.

 Bargaining at the Market